-Recently, Anthony Ash asked me how do I plan my lessons or my course.
+Recently, a colleague asked me how do I plan my lessons or my course.

 Well, I try as much as possible to arrive in my classes without any set idea of what we’re going to do.

 Is that set in stone?
 No. Does it mean I don’t prepare anything for my classes?
 Not at all.

 Firstly, there’s the case of complete (or false) beginners.
 Whether I plan it or not, I already know that there are some things they should discover about the language prior to anything else.
 They’re going to explore the sounds of the language.
 They’re going to work on French prosody before an actual word has been pronounced (“bububuBU bubububuBU bububuBU” is more likely to be heard in my class than “Bonjour, comment allez-vous?”).
 Then during the first 20-30 hours there’s some kind of patron I find interesting, with very little vocabulary but a lot of oral production, work on syntax, word order, to get a sensibility to the language and automatise a good pronunciation.
 Do I need to decide before the class if they’re going to learn a specific sound before another?
 No, this is a decision taken moment-by-moment depending on the students, on what’s challenging for them, their level of energy, and a million of other parameters that I’m not smart enough to predict.
 And so is it for grammar, syntax, etc. There are some things that need to be learned before others, I know it because I know the language and its logic.
 And if a student needs a structure that requires many others before, I’ll show him that we need to delay that and learn a few more basic things before.
 But for instance sometimes they learn the possessive pronoun the same day they learned the possessive adjective, because they felt they needed it; sometimes they learn it daaaays after, because they had already other pronouns at their disposal and the possessive pronoun wasn’t useful (this is just a rough example of course).